 Changes in regulatory requirements and guidance may occur, and the Company may need to amend clinical trial protocols or our development plan to reflect these changes.
-Amendments may require resubmitting clinical trial protocols to the FDA or other similar authorities in other jurisdictions and institutional review boards ("IRBs") for re-examination, which may impact the costs, timing or successful completion of our clinical trials.
+Amendments may require resubmitting clinical trial protocols to the FDA or other similar authorities in other jurisdictions and institutional review boards ("IRBs") for reexamination, which may impact the costs, timing or successful completion of our clinical trials.
 If the Company experiences delays in completion of, or if the Company terminates any planned clinical trials, the commercial prospects for product candidates may be harmed, and the ability to generate product revenues will be delayed.
-In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of product candidates
+In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of product candidates.

 The full impact of the COVID-19 pandemic on our clinical trial plans, product development, and how a regulatory body reviews study data is difficult to predict, but the pandemic may have a material adverse impact on our business operations, clinical trial plans, and product development, including delays in clinical trial and study participant recruitment, delays in regulatory approval of our product candidates, and the need to expend additional costs and resources.
 The pandemic's impact on the US and global economy and drug product manufacturing and supply chain may also adversely affect our clinical trial plans and drug development.
-Additionally, depending on the duration of impacts of the COVID-19 pandemic, including stresses on healthcare systems and our clinical trial sites, our ability to recruit participants for our clinical trials may be significantly impacted, and the Company may not be able to commence or complete our clinical trials as currently planned.
+In April 2023, President Biden signed legislation that ended the COVID-19 national emergency on May 11, 2023.
+The full impact of this termination of the national emergency and the wind-down of the public health emergency on FDA and other regulatory policies and operations are unclear.
+For example, stresses on healthcare systems and our clinical trial sites, our ability to recruit participants for our clinical trials may be significantly impacted, and the Company may not be able to commence or complete our clinical trials succently planned.
 The Company may also be required to significantly modify our study protocol, policies and procedures in order to address or accommodate patients and study site needs.
 Such changes can include modification to protocol inclusion and exclusion criteria, extending the time for patient follow up visits, using telemedicine, phone interviews and other technology to monitor patient safety, all of which will need to be approved by applicable IRBs, ethics committees, and regulatory authorities.

-Geopolitical tensions, including the war in Ukraine, may disrupt investment in our business, supply chains carrying required materials and the movement of people globally.
-Such disruptions may adversely affect our clinical trials and our business generally.
+Geopolitical tensions, including the war in Ukraine and the Israel-Hamas war or other regional conflicts may disrupt investment in our business, supply chains carrying required materials and the movement of people globally.
+Such disruptions may adversely affect our clinical trials, scope of potential partners and our business generally.